Jesus Himself demonstrated how to defeat the devil.

 10 More to be desired are they than gold, Yea, than much fine gold; Sweeter also than honey and the honeycomb.

 11 Moreover by them Your servant is warned, And in keeping them there is great reward.
 (Psalm 19:7~11)

 David wrote, “More to be desired are (the Words of God) than… much fine gold”.
 See it there, in verse 10?

-Look at what else David wrote: “Moreover by them Your servant is warned, and in keeping them there is great reward.”
+Notice what David also wrote, in verse 11: “Moreover by them Your servant is warned, and in keeping them there is great reward.”

 Do you want to know how to defeat the devil?

 Simple: just read through a bunch of Scriptures like that one every morning.
 That’s what I do, every day.
 Like an arrow released by an archer, this simple practice of Scripture memory every morning sets the trajectory for my whole day.
 My mind is so saturated with the Word of God, the devil can’t get a word in edgewise!

 Rather than dumping a truckload of Scriptures on you to support what I’ve said, I believe I can make my point with just one:

 4 Rejoice in the Lord always.
 Again I will say, rejoice!
 5 Let your gentle spirit be known to all men.
 The Lord is at hand.
 6 Be anxious for nothing, but in everything by prayer and supplication, with thanksgiving, let your requests be made known to God.
 7 And the peace of God, which surpasses all understanding, will guard your hearts and minds through Christ Jesus.
 (Philippians 4:4-7)